 - Whether there was any contributory negligence on the part of the other driver(s).

-All of these considerations go into the calculus of determining who is at fault for a Nevada commercial vehicle accident.
+All of these considerations go into the calculus of determining who is at fault for a Nevada commercial vehicle accident case.

 How can I recover personal injury damages after a commercial vehicle accident in Nevada?

-As with many personal injury lawsuits, a court tries to determine which party or parties were at fault for the accident and by how much.
+As with many personal injury lawsuits, a court in a truck accident case tries to determine which party or parties were at fault for the accident and by how much.
 In other words, the result hinges on each driver’s percentage of fault.
 Fortunately, in Nevada, a driver can still cover damages even if he/she was partially at fault.
 For instance, a driver just 30% at fault could still receive 70% of the total award.

 But most Nevada truck accident lawsuits are resolved without a trial.
 Often, a claim can be resolved simply by the plaintiff’s attorney presenting compelling evidence to the claims adjuster.
 In some cases, the parties will submit to mediation or arbitration instead of a trial.

-And even when there is progress toward a trial, there are many stages during which the attorneys can work out a settlement.
+And even when there is progress toward a trial, there are many stages during which the attorneys can work out a settlement for a truck accident claim.

-It can be tempting to jump at a first offer in order to get your bills paid and cover your living expenses.
+It can be tempting to jump at an insurance company’s first offer in order to get your medical treatment bills paid and cover your living expenses and property damage.
 Your Nevada personal injury lawyer can help you determine when it makes sense for you to settle — or whether you are better off waiting until your case has progressed further.
+For instance, you may not know right after an accident how extensive your medical care will be.
+Your medical bills may be far larger than what you first project.

 To learn more about how negligence is assessed in a Las Vegas personal injury case, please see our article on negligence in Nevada personal injury cases.

-If you or someone you know has been injured by a commercial vehicle in Nevada, we invite you to contact us for a free consultation.
+If you or a loved one has been injured by a commercial vehicle in the state of Nevada, our car accident lawyers invite you to contact us for a free consultation on your legal rights.

 Simple complete the form on this page or call us.
-One of our Reno or Las Vegas personal injury lawyers will return your inquiry promptly to discuss your case and whether you have a good claim for damages.
+Our contact information is on this page.
+One of our Reno or Las Vegas, NV personal injury lawyers will return your inquiry promptly to discuss your case and whether you have a good claim for damages.

 The statute of limitations in Nevada personal injury cases can be as short as two (2) years, so be sure to contact us right away to start working on your case.